LogoLogo

 1. Type in the following (replacing 'yourpassword' with the password you want for the user):

-docker run --rm authelia/authelia:latest authelia hash-password 'yourpassword'
+docker run --rm authelia/authelia:latest authelia crypto hash generate argon2 --password 'yourpassword'

 1. Copy the hashed password that is generated and paste it into the users_database.yml file as replacing the one in the template we provide.